 Sarah Eckberg, Administrative Services Manager

-Sarah has over 20 years administrative experience with 14 years in the financial services industry.
-Sarah is responsible for member support and administrative functions of the TPPPA.
-Sarah will be sitting for the Accredited ACH Professional (AAP) examination in 2020.
+Sarah has over 20 years administrative experience with 15 years in the financial services industry.
+Sarah is responsible for member support and the administrative functions of the TPPPA.

 Phyllis Meyerson, Consultant